 First, a bit on who’s actually paying attention.

-In our Facebook Marketing Course (free in our growth stage or $599 otherwise), we teach three stages of audience interest:
+In the Two-Brain Marketing Course, we teach three stages of audience interest:

 You post a before/after picture in a blog post about your nutrition challenge.

 1. Informed: “That’s cool.
 This gym has nutrition challenges.”